obsproject/rfcs/text/0039-service-overhaul.md

 Those JSON Schemas (Draft 2020-12) will be:
 - `protocolDefs.json`: enums, regex patterns and properties related to protocols to ease protocol additions or removals in schemas
 - `codecDefs.json`: enums, regex patterns and properties related to codecs to ease codec additions or removals in schemas
-- `service.json`: define the service object itself, will be used for every service plugin htat needs a JSON
+- `service.json`: define the service object itself, will be used for every service plugin that needs a JSON
 - `obs-services.json`: `obs-services` JSON Schema

 Those are all present in `0039-json-schemas` folder with an example of `obs-services` JSON.